Skip to main content

 Does the API follow my user role permissions?

-Anyone who has access to the API Key will be able to access, via the API, all endpoints available for that account according to the documentation.
+Any person who has access to the API Key will be able to access, via the API, all endpoints available for that account according to the documentation.

 In which format is data sent?